Is Quicken Right for You? Here's Our Ultimate Quicken Review

 Quicken Home & Business

-- Categorizes both business and personal transactions automatically.
+- Categories both business and personal transactions automatically.

 - Tracks profit/loss projections and generates cash flow reports.